Where the Mountain Meets the Moon: Reception

 Jennifer Rothschild from School Library Journal stated in her review: "The author's writing is elegant, and her full-color illustrations are stunning."

 Andrew Medlar from Booklist said: "Lin creates a strong, memorable heroine & mystical land [...] children will embrace this [...] story..."

 Sequels

 A companion, titled Starry River of the Sky, was published on February 11, 2014.

 On August 20, 2015, Lin announced the sequel to the novel, titled When the Sea Turns to Silver.
 The new book was published on October 4, 2016.

-Film

-In August 2015, Lin revealed that the film rights for the book had been bought.
-However, she is still not sure if the film will be made or if it will not be made.
-She thinks it will be made from 2020 to 2025.
-If not by then, the film will probably not be made at all.
-She said there will be a movie released on 11/21/2020, however the movie was never made.

 Theatrical performance

 A stage adaptation based on Lin's book was performed at Wheelock Family Theater in Boston, in April 2014.
 The performance starred Caroline Workman as Minli, Michael Tow as Storyteller/ Minli's Ba, and was directed by Jane Staab.